[Top]

 Embedding the framework in your app

 In order for your end users to have access to the graph view code at run time, either a) they will need to install the SM2DGraphView.framework on their computer, or b) you need to embed the SM2DGraphView.framework in your application.
 This section details how you do go about embedding the framework in your application.
-This discussion assumes you are using Xcode or Project Builder; if you're using a different build system you'll need to figure out how to do these things in your development environment.
+This discussion assumes you are using Xcode; if you're using a different build system you'll need to figure out how to do these things in your development environment.

 1. You should already have an application that works and makes use of the SM2DGraphView framework.
 Pretty obvious, huh?